elad-bar/ha-shinobi/info.md

 - record (Record)

 #### Switch

+###### Enable / Disable Sound / Motion detection
 Each switch will have the name pattern - {Integration Title} {Monitor Name} {Sound / Motion}:
 - Toggle off detector (motion / sound) will remove the entity
 - Toggle on will restore the entity
 - Switch for sound detection will not be available if monitor has no audio channel

+###### Use original Stream
+- Toggle on to use the original stream directly from the camera
+- Toggle off / or leave as default for default stream from the NVR

 #### Media Browser
 Recorded videos are available if Media Browser integration is configured,